Missing Children Europe Team

 Federica holds a law degree from the University of Ferrara, Italy and a LLM in International and European Law from the Institute of European Studies of the Vrije Universiteit Brussels.
 After experiences at the District Court of Ferrara and the European Parliament in Strasbourg, she worked at the European Commission, in the Directorate for Asylum and Migration.
 Federica also has experience in the non-profit sector: she was Vice President of the International Board of the European Law Students' Association after being project manager in local and national chapters.

 Federica joined Missing Children Europe in 2014.
-She is responsible for the SUMMIT (Safeguarding Unaccompanied Migrant Minors from going Missing by Identifying Best Practices and Training Actors on Interagency Cooperation) project.
-She will also be the focal point on missing unaccompanied migrant children.
+She is responsible for the projects that focus on he disappearance of children in migration including previously SUMMIT and more recently AMINA.
+She is the focal point on missing unaccompanied migrant children.

 "Never doubt that a small group of thoughtful committed citizens can change the world; indeed, it's the only thing that ever has." - Margaret Mead

 Mette has a Master’s degree in political science from Copenhagen University as well as the European Master’s Degree in Human Rights and Democratisation from the European Inter-University Centre in Venice.
-She has a background in child protection and advocacy in child rights NGOs in Denmark and Belgium and is active in the advocacy campaign for migrants’ rights “Migrants Matter!”.
+She has a background in child protection and advocacy in child rights NGOs in Denmark and Belgium.

 Mette joined Missing Children Europe in 2015.
-She is responsible for the 116 000 European hotline for missing children specifically working on the monitoring and accreditation project.
-She will also be the focal point for runaways.
+She is responsible for the 116 000 European hotline for missing children and projects related to the hotlines, such as the monitoring and accreditation project, the client relationship management system for hotlines, the publicity appeals project and collecting Europe-wide data from hotlines on missing children.
+She is also the thematic focal point for runaways.

 "We owe our children - the most vulnerable citizens in any society - a life free from violence and fear." - Nelson Mandela